quynhnguyen141299-hub/cpp20-option-pricer/README.md

 ### Pricing

-Values European FX options with multiple engines and cross-validates them:
+Prices European, American, and barrier FX options with multiple engines and cross-validates them: i.e. checks that the different engines agree with each other or not.

+For example, the MC price should converge to the GK analytical price, and the FD PDE price should match BS to within 0.015%.
+If they all agree, you have confidence the implementations are correct.

 - **Garman-Kohlhagen (analytical)** — exact price and all Greeks in microseconds, plus a Newton-Raphson implied vol solver.
 - **Monte Carlo** — Sobol QMC, S_T control variate (~3x variance reduction), antithetic variates, pathwise delta, likelihood-ratio gamma, coroutine early-stop (816x speedup), jthread pool parallelism, and arena allocation.